elastic/package-storage/README.md

 LABEL package-registry=${PACKAGE_REGISTRY}
 ```

 The above example uses `v0.6.0` as the registry version.
-Each tagged version in the registry can be used or commits made to package-registry master.
-A valid registry version would also be `02ca71731cdc092db213cd4c9069db43b74ac01b` as this is a commit hash from master.
+Each tagged version in the registry can be used or commits made to package-registry main.
+A valid registry version would also be `02ca71731cdc092db213cd4c9069db43b74ac01b` as this is a commit hash from main.

 In addition to updating the Dockerfile, also the package-registry version on the Golang side must be updated as it is used for some testing.
 For this, run the following commands: